shenwei356/seqkit/doc/docs/usage.md

 Flags:
   -s, --by-seq               replace seq
   -i, --ignore-case          ignore case
-  -K, --keep-key             keep the key as value when no value found for the key -k, --kv-file string       tab-delimited key-value file for replacing key with value when using "{kv}" in -r (--replacement)
+  -K, --keep-key             keep the key as value when no value found for the key (only for sequence name) -k, --kv-file string       tab-delimited key-value file for replacing key with value when using "{kv}" in -r (--replacement)  (only for sequence name)
   -p, --pattern string       search regular expression -r, --replacement string   replacement. supporting capture variables.  e.g. $1 represents the text of the first submatch.
 ATTENTION: use SINGLE quote NOT double quotes in *nix OS or use the \ escape character.
 Record number is also supported by "{nr}"